 SPLASH: Hockney originates from Bradford where the biggest collection of his work is at Saltaire Mill.
-Famous for painting swimming pools - the main thing that Leeds Unilacks Parkinson Building Gallery Leeds University has its own impressive art collection in the Parkinson building.
-A lot of the pieces on display were gifts from artists who had ties with our university in the past, including Ben Nicholson, Bridget Riley, David Hockney and Vanessa Bell.
-Much of the exhibition relates to history of Leeds as a city and its important role in the textiles industry.
-Again, free entry, so no excuses!
+Famous for painting swimming pools - the main thing that Leeds Uni in the Parkinson building.
+A lot of the pieces on display were gifts from artists who had ties with our and its important role in the textiles industry.
+Again,